samboy/ChessGraphics/README.md

 In both cases, the images are Public Domain: They were published before 1922 (yes, here in 2022, the cut off is before 1927, but it was 1922 when I made most of these images).

+# Tepoztlan

+Chess Tepoztlan is a public domain font suitable for making Chess diagrams.
+The font is a vector conversion of the images in SmallPng.
+In addition, I made additional small png images for the black pieces.

+The .svg files used in making the font are also available in this directory.